AirGrid/awesome-adtech/README.md

 ## Research

-*Stay ahead of the game, by reading about the bleeding edge!*
+*Stay ahead of the game, by reading from the bleeding edge of ad-tech research!*

 * [eMarketer](https://www.emarketer.com/) - eMarketer is the first place to look for data and research on digital for business professionals who need to be prepared for the work ahead.
 * [OpenSource Mindshare](https://github.com/OpenSourceMindshare/Research) - Currenlty hosting just a single research paper on augmentation of survey data.